mwvgroup/Broker-Web/docs/source/project_structure.rst

 moving forward efficiently.
 Some of the work in this phase may have already been implement in Phase 1 by virtue of good coding habits.

-- Use sphinx to write dedicated documentation for
+- Use sphinx to write dedicated documentation for:

   - Installation instructions
   - Configuring GCP services to support the project
   - Project goals